-Overall, 102.33 t of CO2 equivalent were generated by the filming of La Meute, which breaks down to approximately 3.53 t per day of filming for a 2 hours movie, which represents 51.16 t per hour of content.
+Overall, 102.33 t of CO2 equivalent were generated by the filming of La Meute, which breaks down to approximately 3.53 t per day of filming for a two-hour film, which represents 51.16 t per hour of content.
 The assessment covers the period from the beginning of pre-production to the end of post-production.
-For reference, this corresponds to approximately 350,000 km driven in a medium-sized car.
-It is also equivalent to about 64 round-trip transatlantic flights4, or to the emissions of 11 Quebecers over a year5.
-This also equates to approximately 102 trips between Montréal and Vancouver (one way), or approximately 464,610 km driven.
+For comparison's sake, this corresponds to approximately 350,000 km driven in a medium-sized car.
+It is also equivalent to about 64 round-trip transatlantic flights,4 or to the emissions of 11 Quebecers over a year.5 This also equates to approximately 102 trips between Montreal and Vancouver (one way), or approximately 464,610 km driven.

-For purposes of comparison, in 2021, the Sustainable Production Alliance reported the following figures: an average carbon footprint of 3,370 t for US big budget films (about 33 t per day of shooting) and 77 t of CO2 per hour of content for US drama series.
-According to Ecoprod (France), the carbon footprint of a multi-site feature film shooting over approximately 30 days is around 1,000 t of CO2, i.e., approximately 33 t of CO2 per day of shooting.
+For purposes of comparison, in 2021, the Sustainable Production Alliance reported the following figures: an average carbon footprint of 3,370 t for US big budget films (about 33 t per day of shooting) and 77 t of CO_2 per hour of content for US drama series.
+According to Ecoprod (France), the carbon footprint of a multi-site feature film shooting over approximately 30 days is around 1,000 t of CO_2 (i.e. approximately 33 t of CO_2 per day of shooting).
 Finally, the emissions of film productions in British Columbia vary between 400 and 1000 tonnes of greenhouse gases per production.
-By comparison, a house in Vancouver emits about 7.5 tonnes per year.
-(Barnabe, 2023)
+By comparison, a house in Vancouver emits about 7.5 tonnes per year (Barnabe, 2023).